sarweshshah/youtube-snapshot/README.md

 This extension only interacts with the YouTube website and does not collect or share any of your personal data.

 Enjoy capturing and saving your favorite YouTube moments!

+## Privacy Policy for YouTube Snapshot Extension
+This Privacy Policy describes how the YouTube Snapshot Chrome extension ("the Extension") handles your information.

+**Information We Collect**\
+The Extension does **not** collect, store, or transmit any personal information or browsing data.
+It operates solely within your browser and interacts only with the active YouTube video page.

+**Permissions**\
+The Extension requests the following permissions:
+- **"activeTab"**: This permission allows the Extension to access the currently active YouTube tab to inject the snapshot button and capture the video frame.
+- **"scripting"**: This permission allows the Extension to inject JavaScript code into the YouTube webpage to add the snapshot button and handle its functionality.
+- **"youtube.com"**: This permission allows the Extension to interact with the YouTube video player and enable the snapshot functionality.

+**How We Use Information**\
+The Extension uses the granted permissions solely to enable its core functionality: capturing a snapshot of the current YouTube video frame and saving it as an image file on your local device.
+No data is transmitted or stored outside of your browser.

+**Third-Party Sharing**\
+The Extension does not share any information with third-party services or websites.

+**Data Security**\
+Since the Extension does not collect or store any user data, there is no user data to secure.
+However, the Extension's code is regularly reviewed to ensure it functions as intended and does not pose any security risks.

+**Changes to this Privacy Policy**\
+This Privacy Policy may be updated from time to time.
+Any updates will be posted on the Extension's page on the Chrome Web Store.

+**Contact Us**\
+If you have any questions or concerns about this Privacy Policy, please contact us through the Chrome Web Store.

+**Effective Date:** October 12, 2024